rayes0/scripts/cutefetch/README.md

 ## Install

 cutefetch is just a bash script.
-To install it, just grab the file and put it somewhere in your `$PATH`.
+To install it, just download the file (eg: `wget https://github.com/rayes0/scripts/raw/main/cutefetch/cutefetch`) and put it somewhere in your `$PATH`.

 ## Usage